 \subsection{Adjustment of the secular model}

-Eqs. (\ref{eq:secX}, \ref{eq:secY}) are integrated with a step size of $100$ years with a numerical integrator Runge-Kutta 8(7) on $\left[-20:0\right]\MYR$.
-The obtained solution allows to reproduce the amplitudes of the oscillations of the eccentricity and the inclination of the solution La2011.
-However there are differences in the proper frequencies $g$ and $s$ with the solution La2011.
+Equations (\ref{eq:secX}, \ref{eq:secY}) are integrated with a step size of $100$ years with a numerical integrator Runge-Kutta 8(7) on $\left[-20:0\right]\MYR$.
+The obtained solution allows us to reproduce the amplitudes of the oscillations of the eccentricity and the inclination of the solution La2011.
+However, there are differences in the proper frequencies $g$ and $s$ with the solution La2011.
 These differences of frequency cause phase differences between the perihelion and ascending node longitudes, which grow approximately linearly with time.
-The secular model does not allow then to reproduce the solution La2011 (Figs. \ref{fig:compLaXsecceres} and \ref{fig:compLaXsecvesta}).
-To increase the precision of the secular model, it is possible to increase the order of the secular Hamiltonian but this only allows to reduce partly the differences of frequencies.
+The secular model does not allow us then to reproduce the solution La2011 (Figs. \ref{fig:compLaXsecceres} and \ref{fig:compLaXsecvesta}).
+To increase the precision of the secular model, it is possible to increase the order of the secular Hamiltonian, but this only allows us to partly reduce the differences in the frequencies.

 As was done by \cite{laskar1990}, we adjust the secular frequencies of the model.
 The differences in the perihelion and ascending node longitudes between the solution La2011 and the secular model are fitted by the affine functions $\mathcal{A} t + d \varpi_0$ and $\mathcal{B} t + d \Omega_0$.
 The frequencies of the secular model are adjusted by applying the following procedure to obtain the Hamiltonian $H'$